Adams v. Cleveland-Cliffs Iron Co.

 Facts

 Cleveland-Cliffs Iron Co.
 (Cleveland-Cliffs) (defendant) owned the Empire Mine, one of the largest iron mines in the country.
 Empire Mine operated 24 hours a day and produced 8 million tons of iron ore annually.
-In doing so, the mine emitted vibrations, noise, odors and dust.
-Adams (plaintiff) and 54 other nearby homeowners brought suit against Cleveland-Cliffs for trespass and nuisance based on the noise, odors, and settling dust that was about four-times thicker than ordinary dust which devalued their homes.
-The plaintiffs testified that the noise and vibrations from the blasts caused them to suffer shock, nervousness, and sleeplessness.
-A jury found that three of the 55 plaintiffs were not entitled to recover under either trespass or nuisance.
-After being instructed by the trial judge that trespass may include airborne particles, noise, or vibrations, the jury returned a verdict in favor of the 52 plaintiffs as to trespass and awarded damages.
+In doing so, the mine emitted vibrations, noise, odors, and dust.
+Adams and 54 other nearby homeowners (collectively, the homeowners) (plaintiffs) brought suit against Cleveland-Cliffs for trespass and nuisance based on the noise, odors, and settling dust that was about four times thicker than ordinary dust, which devalued their homes.
+The homeowners testified that the noise and vibrations from the blasts caused them to suffer shock, nervousness, and sleeplessness.
+A jury found that three of the 55 homeowners were not entitled to recover under either trespass or nuisance.
+After being instructed by the trial judge that trespass may include airborne particles, noise, or vibrations, the jury returned a verdict in favor of the other 52 homeowners as to trespass and awarded damages.
 Cleveland-Cliffs appealed.

 Rule of Law